charlesll/Spectra.jl/docs/PreProcessing.rst

 Polynomial baseline: enter "poly" for basetype, then the polynomial degree as p.
 Cubic spline baseline: enter "spline" for basetype, then the smoothing degree as p.

+OUTPUTS:

+(are combined in one array if only one output variable is provided)

-outputs: y_corr and bass are respectively the spectrum corrected from its baseline, and the baseline.
+y_corr: array{Float64}, the spectrum corrected from its baseline;
+bass: array{Float64}, the baseline.

 ----------
 Examples